 3.02 Number.
 There shall be not less than one (1) director on the board as shall be fixed from time to time by the board of directors.

 3.03 Tenure.
-Each director of the Corporation shall hold office for a period of two (2) years unless the director’s tenure ends by reason of death, resignation, or removal.
+Each director of the Corporation shall hold office for a period of three (3) years unless the director’s tenure ends by reason of death, resignation, or removal.
 A director shall not serve more than two (2) terms consecutively.
-Terms that commenced prior to January 1, 2019 do not count towards this restriction.

-The board has the option of setting the initial term of office for a newly created board position to one (1) year instead of two.
-The term length for that position will revert to two years at the end of its initial term.
+The board has the option of setting the initial term of office for a newly created board position to one (1) year instead of three.
+The term length for that position will revert to three years at the end of its initial term.

 3.04 Resignation.
 Any director may resign at any time by providing written notice to the Corporation.
 The resignation will be effective on receipt of the notice or at a later time designated in the notice.
 A successor shall be appointed as provided in section 3.06 of the bylaws.